 ABSOLUTELY NO FIRE IN THE FIREBOX WHEN PERFORMING THIS REPAIR.

 DO NOT PERFORM THIS REPAIR WHEN UNIT WATER TEMPERATURE IS UNSAFE.

-ALWAYS WEAR PROPER PERSONAL PROTECTIVE EQUIPMENT WHEN WORKING WITH WATER AND CHEMICALS.
+ALWAYS WEAR PROPER PERSONAL PROTECTIVE EQUIPMENT

+WHEN WORKING WITH WATER AND CHEMICALS.
-- 1) Remove the weighted pop off ball. - 2) Drain the correct amount of water from the system for the products being added. - 3) Take a funnel and place it into the relief vent pipe. - 4) Pour the contents of the freeze protection products, into the HEATMORTM furnace.

-Do not pressurize the HEATMORTM; do not attempt to thread fittings onto the relief vent pipe and "pump" additives into the HEATMORTM under pressure.

-5) Top off your furnace with water, fill your bladder, and replace pop off ball.
+- 1) Drain the correct amount of water from the system for the products being added. - 2) Take a funnel and place it into the relief vent pipe. - 3) Pour the contents of the freeze protection products, into the HEATMORTM furnace.
+Do not pressurize the HEATMORTM; do not attempt to thread fittings onto the relief vent pipe and "pump" additives into the HEATMORTM under pressure. - 4) Top off your furnace with water and fill your bladder.
 Refer to "Filling the Bladder Initially" for details or contact your local dealer.